Fairly Allocating Many Goods with Few Queries: Two Agents

+\begin{proof} Assume that the common utility function $u$ is such that $u(G_1)<u(G_2)$ whenever $|G_1|<|G_2|$.
+With this utility function, any envy-free allocation must give an equal number of goods to both agents.
+Since the values of subsets of size $m/2$ can be arbitrary, the algorithm must, in the worst case, query all such subsets in order to determine whether there exists a set $G'$ such that $u(G')=u(G\backslash G')$.
+Hence the algorithm needs to query $\binom{m}{m/2}$ subsets in the worst case. \end{proof}

-Even though an algorithm that decides whether an envy-free allocation exists needs to make an exponential number of queries for agents with monotonic valuations, when we restrict our attention to agents with additive valuations, the exponential lower bound no longer holds since the algorithm can query the value of both agents for every good and find out the full valuations.
-Nevertheless, it is still conceivable that there are algorithms that do asymptotically better, e.g., use a logarithmic number of queries.
-We show that this is not the case: a linear number of queries is necessary, even when the two agents have identical valuations.
-In fact, we leverage linear-algebraic techniques to establish that at least $m$ queries are needed in this case.
-This bound is tight for two identical agents since the algorithm can find out the common valuation by querying the value of each of the $m$ goods.
+Even though an algorithm that decides whether an envy-free allocation exists needs to make an exponential number of queries for agents with monotonic utilities, when we restrict our attention to agents with additive utilities, the exponential lower bound no longer holds since the algorithm can query the value of both agents for every good and find out the full utility functions.
+It is conceivable that there are algorithms that do even better asymptotically, e.g., use a logarithmic number of queries.
+However, we show that this is not the case: a linear number of queries is necessary, even when the two agents have identical utilities.\footnote{When the two agents have identical utilities, the problem of determining whether an envy-free allocation exists is clearly equivalent to the well-known \textsc{Partition} problem.
+However, the NP-hardness of \textsc{Partition} does not carry over to our setting, as we are only interested in the query complexity.} In fact, we leverage linear-algebraic techniques to establish that at least $m$ queries are needed in this case---to the best of our knowledge, this is the first time that such techniques have been used to show lower bounds in fair division.
+This bound is tight for two identical agents since the algorithm can find out the common utility function by querying the value of each of the $m$ goods.

 \begin{theorem} Assume that $m$ is even.
-Any deterministic algorithm that decides whether an envy-free allocation exists for two agents with identical additive valuations uses at least $m$ queries in the worst case. \end{theorem}
+Any deterministic algorithm that decides whether an envy-free allocation exists for two agents with identical additive utilities uses at least $m$ queries in the worst case. \end{theorem}